BL 9.2-inch Mk IX – X naval gun: Organisation

 Two or three guns comprised a named battery position with the guns manned by a Heavy Battery.
 For example, in 1940 Madalena and Bijemma batteries, both with 9.2 in Malta were manned by 6 Heavy Battery RA of 4 Heavy Regiment RA.

 Increasing ranges led to new centralised control arrangements.
 Fortress observation posts, equipped with rangefinders and directors were sited 4000–10,000 yd apart to give observation of all the sea area within range.
 They reported enemy ship bearings and distances to the 'fortress plotting centre' (FPC) where the attackers' positions and courses were plotted, converted to coordinates and then assigned as targets to batteries by the fire commander.
 The details were telephoned to batteries.
 The battery plotting room used a coordinate converter to turn the coordinates into bearings and elevations and transmitted them to the guns where pointers were matched by changing the guns’ traverse and elevations.

 The observers also reported fall of shot relative to the targets, the FPC used an encoder to convert these into a clock code, which the battery converted to its left/right, add/drop corrections.
 Various types of radars integrated into the fire command soon became widespread in WW2 and enabled effective night engagements.

 Deployments

 The following table summarises the deployment of 9.2-inch guns.
 It is possible that some 1914 guns were still the older marks. * indicates deployment was not completed until after 1940.
 A third Canadian battery was not completed until after World War II.
 The three guns in the Imperial fortress colony of Bermuda remained in battery through the Second World War (and are still in situ), but were not actively utilised.
-More were requested by the Governor and military General Officer Commanding (GOC), Lieutenant-General Sir Denis Kirwan Bernard, to be sent to the Bermuda Garrison during the war, but the build-up of United States Army Coast Artillery Corps batteries in Bermuda from 1941 rendered this unnecessary.
+More were requested by the Governor and military General Officer Commanding (GOC), Lieutenant-General Sir Denis Kirwan Bernard, to be sent to the Bermuda Garrison during the war, but the build-up of United States Army Coast Artillery Corps batteries in Bermuda from 1941 as part of the United States armed forces' Bermuda Base Command rendered this unnecessary.

 Portugal has several surviving examples, with live firings as recently as 10 December 1998.
 The Portuguese refer to these guns as 23.4 cm guns, made by Vickers.